-Below is a list of selected SUDEP articles featured on Epilepsy.com or published elsewhere.
+Below is a list of selected sudden unexpected death in epilepsy (SUDEP) articles featured on Epilepsy.com or published elsewhere.

 Help for Families who have Lost Someone with Seizures July 24, 2014 Find out what help is available for people who have lost a loved one, and how you can get involved.

 Using Special Pillows to Potentially Prevent SUDEP July 9, 2014 Newsletter Article.
 A recent study examined whether “anti-suffocation” pillows could theoretically prevent the build up of dangerous levels of carbon dioxide as a way to reduce SUDEP risk.

 Epilepsy-related Deaths During Pregnancy May 28, 2014 Newsletter Article.
 Some epidemiological studies have suggested an increased risk of death during pregnancy among women with epilepsy compared to women without epilepsy.

 SUDEP and Genetics May 7, 2014 Newsletter Article.
 Much of the research into the genetic risks of sudden unexpected death in epilepsy has focused on single gene mutations that give rise to risks for mortality.
 However, a recent study may move us beyond a search for a single gene as the cause.

 SUDEP and the Burden of Sudden Death in the Young April 23, 2014 Newsletter Article.
 Learn about the huge growth in available information about SUDEP.